bsoe003/DreamTeam-HW5/README.md

 ####TODO:
 * Fix CSS positioning for index.html when in mobile scale (Look into padding top of w1)
-* Find better way to inform that user's email is invalid
+* Find better way to inform that user's email is invalid (if time permits)
+* Consider merging change_password.html and change_email.html together? (if time permits)
 * Email focus color change when error
+* UI Bugs and Improvements

 ####TODO (Extra):
 * analytic tracking for common user actions
-* Phonegap
+* Phonegap (Pretty much impossible at this stage)

 ####BUG:
 * cursor is not pointer (hand) when in mobile size (cursor still show up when it is on svg icon)